jongoiko/timelapse-cam/README.md

 This is a simple Arduino sketch for the [M5Stack Timer Camera](https://docs.m5stack.com/en/unit/timercam) that allows automatically capturing images at a low frame rate, making it useful for [time-lapse photography](https://en.wikipedia.org/wiki/Time-lapse_photography).
 - Pictures are uploaded to a Firebase storage DB.
 - After taking a picture, the ESP32 sends a Telegram message reporting its current battery level.
-- Power consumption is minimized to extend battery life for as long as possible; in my experience, taking a picture every 6 hours required changing the battery only every ~3 weeks.
+- Power consumption is minimized to extend battery life for as long as possible; in my experience, taking a picture every 6 hours required charging the battery only every ~3 weeks.
 This is achieved by having the ESP32 go into [deep sleep](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/) in between frames.

 Required libraries:
 - [TimerCam-arduino](https://github.com/m5stack/TimerCam-arduino)